-Typically, people with salmonella infection have no symptoms.
-Others develop diarrhea, fever and abdominal cramps within eight to 72 hours.
-Most healthy people recover within a few days without specific treatment.
+Some people with salmonella infection have no symptoms.
+Most people develop diarrhea, fever and stomach (abdominal) cramps within 8 to 72 hours after exposure.
+Most healthy people recover within a few days to a week without specific treatment.

-In some cases, the diarrhea associated with salmonella infection can be so dehydrating as to require prompt medical attention.
-Life-threatening complications also may develop if the infection spreads beyond your intestines.
-Your risk of acquiring salmonella infection is higher if you travel to countries with poor sanitation.
+In some cases, diarrhea can cause severe dehydration and requires prompt medical attention.
+Life-threatening complications also may develop if the infection spreads beyond the intestines.
+The risk of getting salmonella infection is higher with travel to countries without clean drinking water and proper sewage disposal.

 Products & Services